quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 {: #group-id-ex title="GroupID example"}

-Note that in some contexts (for example a Multipath transport protocol) it might make sense to add additional contextual per-event fields (for example PathID, see {{path-field}}), rather than use the group_id field for that purpose.
+Note that in some contexts (for example a Multipath transport protocol) it might make sense to add additional contextual per-event fields (for example TupleID, see {{tuple-field}}), rather than use the group_id field for that purpose.

 Note also that, typically, a single trace only contains events belonging to a single logical group (for example, an individual QUIC connection).
 As such,